reemkassim/ecommerce-sales-customer-analysis/README.md

 ## SQL Analysis

-SQL was used to analyze:
+SQL was used to analyse:

 - Overall sales performance
 - Monthly revenue and order trends